Éléonore Marie du Maine du Bourg: Marriage and children

+His first married on 27 April 1675 Marie Le Gualès de Mézobran, daughter of Roland Le Gualès, Lord of Mézobran and Kermorvan.

+They had two daughters and one son ,Claude-Léonor du Maine, marquis du Bourg (died 1712).

-He became mestre de camp of the Régiment Royal Cavalerie in December 1701 and was made governor of the province of Alsace in 1713.
-In 1724 he was made a Marshal of France.
-His first wife's name is unknown — he married his second in Strasbourg on 14 January 1729, namely Marie Anne de Klinglin, elder sister of François-Joseph de Klinglin, "préteur royal" of Strasbourg, and of Christophe de Klinglin, first president of the Conseil souverain d'Alsace.
+He married his second wife in Strasbourg on 14 January 1729, namely Marie Anne de Klinglin, elder sister of François-Joseph de Klinglin, "préteur royal" of Strasbourg, and of Christophe de Klinglin, first president of the Conseil souverain d'Alsace.